 2. The hype starts early.

-As soon as students take the PSAT, they start receiving mailings from schools with tantalizing messages that build hope and hype.
+As soon as students take the PSAT, they start receiving mailings from schools with tantalizing messages that build hope and hype about college acceptance decisions.
 It is flattering and ego-boosting—and it’s marketing at its finest.
-The nets are cast far and wide by design, yet each recipient can’t help but feel a little special when they hold a brochure from a selective school with their name on it.
+The nets are cast far and wide by design.
+Yet each recipient can’t help but feel a little special when they hold a brochure from a selective school with their name on it.

 3. Even their life outside of school is affected.

-For many students, there is a big investment in time spent pursuing the “right” activities.
+For many students, there is a big investment in time spent pursuing the “right” activities to earn that college acceptance decision.
 Besides all the endless hours of homework and studying, the quest to possess a standout application can become overwhelming.
 Which club should they join?
 Which office to run for?
 What sport will give them the most playing time?
 Which community service project is more meaningful?
 It’s a time-suck like nothing else they have ever experienced.